MattPickard/Project_Portfolio/README.md

     </tr>
 </table>

 This project investigates the critical challenge of catastrophic forgetting in neural networks when retrained on new datasets.
 Using handwritten digit recognition as a controlled experimental framework, I implemented and systematically compared three advanced approaches: Experience Replay, Sequential Fine-tuning, and Low-Rank Adaptation (LoRA).
-The research demonstrates practical methodologies for adapting AI systems in scenarios where original training data is unavailable or computational resources are constrained—addressing a fundamental challenge in real-world AI deployment and maintenance.
+The research demonstrates practical methodologies for adapting AI systems in scenarios where original training data is unavailable or computational resources are constrained addressing a fundamental challenge in real-world AI deployment and maintenance.